Sounds pretty simple, doesn’t it?

 All of these items are optional and are presented in the following order.
 Works of fiction generally have a dedication and acknowledgements, and sometimes a letter to the reader.

-- letter to the reader
+- letter to the reader (can also go in the back matter)

 - dramatis personae (cast of characters)